 Bus 115: From Via del Corso to the Gianicolo and on to Trastevere – unfortunately only very sporadically

 Bus 118: From Piazza Venezia to the archaeological area of Via Appia Antica and further to Villa dei Quintili and back

 Bus 218: From San Giovanni to the Catacombs San Callisto, San Domitilla and San Sebastiano, and further to the pilgrimage site of Divino Amore

 Bus 492: From the Vatican through the center and via Termini to the Basilica of St. Lawrence and on to Tiburtina station

 Bus 792: From St. Paul outside the walls to St. John (San Giovanni)

 Rome has two lines of local trains.
 The line from the pyramid to Lido di Ostia at the city rate is interesting.
 For your trip to the sea, you can also get on at the Basilica of San Paolo and get off at the Stella Polare, Castel Fusano or Cristoforo Colombo stations, which are parallel to the coast.
+Due to lack of trains, the line currently runs only to Metro B Magliana.
+There are 2 – 3 trains per hour.
 Read also A day in Ostia

 The line from Piazzale Flaminio serves commuters from the north of Rome.